emarekica/js/Jonas/pig-game/NOTES.md

   }
   ```

+Make a function with this steps:

+  // Change text content to 0 before changing players
+  // Reset the current score
+  // Switching players
+  // Base for changing background

 ___

-## Step 4 - Reset the current score
+## 5 - Reset the current score

 Also, **change background** when the player changes.